 11 Ways 3PLs are Helping Retailers & Manufacturers Today3PLs Help Improve Profitability of Retailers & Manufacturers

 Today, 3PLs have taken on a much wider role in the supply chain industry, that of collaborative partner.
-Acting as an extension of their clients’ businesses, 3PLs bring considerable expertise to reduce supply chain/logistics costs and to provide a broad array of value added services from enhanced customer service, inspections, refurbishments and recycling of returned goods to kitting and assembly.
+Acting as an extension of their clients’ businesses, 3PLs bring considerable expertise to reduce supply chain/logistics costs and to provide a broad array of

 Expanding the 3PL-Client Relationship with Value Added Services